Last updated on May 7th, 2026

 BLM 144 Dispersed

-On our most recent visit to Moab, we stayed mostly at this boondocking spot.
+This is one of our go-to boondocking spots in Moab.
+We lovingly call it the cow pasture, as you will likely have many cow visitors.
 It’s a little more of a drive out of town (30 minutes or so), but it definitely has the least amount of other campers so it makes for a quiet and reliable stay.
 Just be careful if it rains…it can get quite muddy!

 Klondike Bluff